Patch

 pa = dc.get_example_patch()

-# create a copy of patch with new data but coords and attrs stay the same
+# Create a copy of patch with new data but coords and attrs stay the same.

-new = pa.new(data=pa.data * 10)
+new_data_patch = pa.update(data=pa.data * 10)

-Update Attrs
+Update attrs

 import dascore as dc